tum-gis/sensor-nodes/Adafruit 32u4 LoRa/README.md

 ![[Feather 32u4 with RFM95 LoRa Radio-868 MHz-RadioFruit](https://www.adafruit.com/product/3078) from Adafruit.
 [Feather 32u4 LoRa tutorial with explanations, datasheets, and examples](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/)](32u4board.jpg)

+### Sensor

 We have attached a DHT22 sensor to the microcontroller board, which measures air temperature and humidity.
 The minimal time interval between two measurements is 2 seconds.
 All data transfers between the DHT22 and the microcontroller use a single digital line.
 The sensor data pin is attached to a GPIO pin (here: Digital Pin 5) of the microcontroller.
 In addition, a so-called pull-up resistor of 4.7k to 10k Ohm must be connected between the data line and VCC (+3.3V).
 The [DHT22 datasheet](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf,) provides more technical details about the DHT22 Sensor.
 A tutorial on how to use the [DHT22 sensor with Arduino microcontrollers](https://learn.adafruit.com/dht?view=all) is provided here.
 The sensor is available in German shops for around 4 € to 10 €.

 ![The Adafruit Feather 32u4 RFM95 LoRa with attached antenna (top), a 1000 mAh lithium polymer (LiPo) battery (bottom), and an attached DHT22 temperature / humidity sensor (white box on the left)](setup.jpg)

-Once all these connection were made, the board is connected with a computer using a USB cable.
-Further, steps of software part needs to be followed:
+Once all these connection are made, the board is connected with a computer using a USB cable.
+Further, steps of [software part](#Software) needs to be followed.
+But, before that we need to register a new device on the service that we are using.

 ## Services